PalomaMobile/paloma-android-sdk/README.md

 * [gson](https://github.com/google/gson) for parsing and constructing JSON.
 * [okhttp](https://github.com/square/okhttp) for HTTP comms.
 * [retrofit](https://github.com/square/retrofit) to talk to our restful platform APIs.
 * [android-priority-jobqueue](https://github.com/yigit/android-priority-jobqueue) for Job management.
-Whenever the app asks the SDK to do something (eg: create a user) it's a job.
+Whenever your app asks our SDK to do something (eg: create a user) it's a job that can be persisted across application restarts, retried on network failures, prioritized, canceled ...

 ### ... and this is a sample of what the code looks like